nicolas-deyros/AI-Catalog-Generator/CONTRIBUTING.md

 ### Code Quality Checks

-We use ESLint, Stylelint, and Prettier to maintain code quality and a consistent style.
+We use ESLint, stylelint, and Prettier to maintain code quality and a consistent style.

 - **To run all linters:**